 Clemson, even though it is a small city, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, city who have a need for low-cost transportation.

 If knowledge is power, Clemson is a pretty powerful place.
 59.72% of the adults in Clemson have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Clemson in 2018 was $29,723, which is upper middle income relative to South Carolina and the nation.
-This equates to an annual income of $111,140 for a family of four.
+This equates to an annual income of $118,892 for a family of four.
 However, Clemson contains both very wealthy and poor people as well.
 Clemson also has one of the higher rates of people living in poverty in the nation, with 38.72% of its population below the federal poverty line.

 Clemson is a very ethnically-diverse city.
 The people who call Clemson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Clemson residents report their race to be White, followed by Asian.
-Important ancestries of people in Clemson include English, German, Irish, Italian, and Scottish.
+The greatest number of Clemson residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Clemson include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Clemson is English.
 Other important languages spoken here include Chinese and Spanish.